 Once a year kids are matched up with older youth or adults and exchange pen pal style letters for several weeks.
-Over time they might begin to guess each other’s identity but they use a code name of a famous Unitarian.
-At the “reveal party” they meet up in person or via zoom.
+Over time they might begin to guess each other’s identity but they use a code name of a famous Unitarian or Unitarian Universalist.
+At the reveal party they meet up in person (or via zoom).

 Some connections are the beginning of a longer term connection; other times, it’s a fun month of connecting and it stays like that.